DinoChiesa/Apigee-Authorization-Air-Quality-MCP/README.md

    ./9-import-and-deploy-apigee-proxy.sh
    ```

-   At this point you should be able to invoke the MCP through the Apigee proxy.
+   At this point, if you configure the Apigee proxy as the MCP endpoint, you
+   will see the OpenID Connect signin at the appropriate time.

    To do this with Gemini CLI, modify the  `~/.gemini/settings.json` file to
    provide this configuration: